 OUT: Cool Gray Tones

 It's official: The all-white look is out.
 "I'm over white walls," said Roth.
-"I think 2017 is the year to be more experimental with color.
+"I think 2018 will be the year to be more experimental with color.
 The past few years, we have all been loving the wonderful Scandinavian influences, so there has been a lot of whites and grays and super-cool tones.
-I think people are craving warmer tones, and we will see colors such as taupe, mink, and mustard really make a huge comeback next year.
+I think people are craving warmer tones, and we will see colors such as taupe, mink, and mustard make a huge comeback next year.
 I think we'll see more people using these tones in paints and upholstery.
 Texture will be key.
 Contemporary wallpapers will be more widely embraced, even by minimalists."

 With the emergence of quality over quantity, handmade products will gain popularity too, and Orlando Soria, creative director at Homepolish, says we'll see more pottery.
 "This isn't breaking news, but pottery will continue to be a popular trend in the new year, along with anything sculptural or handmade," he said.
 "People are looking for unique home accents, real art to make their space feel personalized to them."